 Yes, Banff is very busy during the summer months – there’s no sugarcoating it.

-Which Banff Summer Months Are the Busiest?
+Which Summer Months Are the Busiest?

-How Warm is Banff in the Summer?
+How Warm is Summertime in Banff?

-The weather during a Banff summer is pretty pleasant.
+The weather during summer is pretty pleasant.
 The average highs throughout July and August are between 20-25º C (70º F), with lows around 7-10º C (45º F).
 That being said, there’s usually an Alberta heat wave every summer that lasts for a few days.
 This is when temps rise past 30ºC – yikes!
-Not many people, businesses, or hotels have AC.
-So if you are someone that can’t sleep without air conditioning, best to book a Banff hotel that advertises having it.

-What is the Best Month to go to Banff?
+What is the Best Month to Visit?

-Is Banff in the Summer Expensive?
+Is Summer Expensive?

-How to Avoid Crowds in Banff in the Summer?
+How to Avoid Crowds

 Avoiding the crowds in Banff in the summer is actually easier than you would think.
-Banff is huge, the second largest park in Canada to be exact.
-Which means you just have to get off the beaten path a little bit to avoid the crowds.
+Banff is huge—the second largest park in Canada, to be exact.
+This means you just have to get off the beaten path a little bit to avoid the crowds.
+That means staying away from extremely popular places like the Banff Gondola, Moraine Lake, Johnston Canyon, Lake Louise, Sulphur Mountain, and Peyto Lake.
+Though, these are the sights that every first time visitor wants to see.

-If you want to enjoy a day at the lake, head to some of the less popular ones like Waterfowl Lakes or Chephren Lake.
+Instead, opt for hiking in Banff.
+The more difficult the hike, the fewer people you’ll see.
+If you want to enjoy a day at the lake, head to some of the less popular ones, like Waterfowl Lakes or Chephren Lake.
 They take a little more work to get to, but you’ll be rewarded with fewer people around.
+Canmore, and nearby Golden, stay significantly less busy than Banff as well.

 The Best Places to Stay in Banff in Summer